Bangdong/TopicModelling/README.md

 >

 <h2 id="clean">Clean your text</h2>
-* AbstractClean.ipynb details how to clean texts you downloaded from the website.<br>
+* AbstractClean.ipynb details how to clean the text you downloaded from the website.<br>
-The format of insearted data is as follows:<br>
+The format of inserted data is as follows:<br>

 ![capture0](https://user-images.githubusercontent.com/42145350/53761304-23b02c00-3ebd-11e9-916c-1eac8cb4bfa9.PNG)